 If you are denied a PLUS loan due to your adverse credit history, your child will become eligible for an increased limit on unsubsidized Stafford loans.
 This means that, during the child’s freshman and sophomore years, the loan limit will increase by $4000 per year.
 In their junior and senior years, the increase will be $5000.
 In fact, some people prefer this option to the PLUS loan due to the lower (and fixed) interest rate of the Stafford loan.

 Furthermore, if your child is a graduate or a professional student, they also have the option of filing for a grad PLUS loan on their own.
 This means that your credit history as a parent would have no bearing on your child’s eligibility.

 While it’s understandable to have concerns about how your own credit history will affect your child’s chances of receiving loans for the education they deserve, their options are not severely limited, even if you have filed for bankruptcy in recent years.
 Their limits for some options (such as unsubsidized Stafford loans) may even increase if you have an adverse credit history.

 The variables can certainly be complicated, but a conversation with a trusted bankruptcy attorney can help you feel much better informed about your child’s range of options.

 Contact an Experienced Raleigh Bankruptcy Attorney Today

 If you are struggling with how your financial situation might affect your child’s access to a college education, you do not have to face these challenges alone.
-The seasoned Raleigh bankruptcy lawyers of Bradford Law Offices, PLLC are passionate about assisting North Carolina residents who are going through difficult financial moments in their lives.
+The seasoned Raleigh bankruptcy lawyers of Bradford Law Offices are passionate about assisting North Carolina residents who are going through difficult financial moments in their lives.
 We recognize the uniqueness of each of our clients’ situations, and we will use our experience and knowledge to help you regain control over your financial situation.